-A fund is a separate accounting entity with a self-balancing set of accounts.
+A Fund is a separate accounting entity with a self-balancing set of accounts.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain District functions or activities.

-The Fund is part of the General Fund of the District and the financial statements of the Fund report its financial position and the changes in its financial position.
+The Fund is part of the General Fund of the District and the financial statements of the Fund report the financial position and the results of its operations.
 These financial statements present only the Fund and are not intended to present fairly the financial position or changes in financial position of the District as a whole, in conformity with accounting principles generally accepted in the United States of America.